Panashe-glitch/Concurrency_Resourse_Access_And_Synchronisation_Engine/README.md

 </details>

 **Flow 1: `Idle + ReaderQueue + ReadersActive + WriterActive + WriterQueue = 4`**
 Total user conservation.
-Every token is accounted for — no user created or destroyed by the net.
+Every token is accounted for.
+No user created or destroyed by the net.

 **Flow 2: `FreeSlots + ReadersActive + WriterActive×4 = 4`**
 This is the strongest result.
 A writer consumes all 4 free slots (StartWrite requires `FreeSlots*4`).
-When `WriterActive = 1`, then `FreeSlots + ReadersActive = 0` — meaning **no readers can be active while a writer is active**.
+When `WriterActive = 1`, then `FreeSlots + ReadersActive = 0`.
+This means **no readers can be active while a writer is active**.
 This proves S3 (¬(WriterActive ∧ ReadersActive > 0)) structurally, from the net's incidence matrix, not from lock semantics.

 **Flow 3: `WriterActive + WriterIdle = 1`**
 Proves S2: at most one writer at any time.
 The complementary place design ensures that WriterActive and WriterIdle are mutually exclusive and exhaustive.

-**"invariant"** — the net is fully covered by P-invariants (every place belongs to at least one semi-flow).
+**"invariant"** The net is fully covered by P-invariants (every place belongs to at least one semi-flow).

-**T-semi-flows: consistent** — the read cycle (RequestRead → StartRead → EndRead) and write cycle (RequestWrite → StartWrite → EndWrite) are both consistent firing sequences, confirming the net has no spurious transitions.
+**T-semi-flows: consistent** The read cycle (RequestRead → StartRead → EndRead) and write cycle (RequestWrite → StartWrite → EndWrite) are both consistent firing sequences, confirming the net has no spurious transitions.

 #### TINA Reachability Analysis

 <details>
-<summary>Raw TINA reachability digest — rw_coordination</summary>
+<summary>Raw TINA reachability digest: rw_coordination</summary>

 ```
 -- reachability digest (rw_coordination.ktz) --